By Dr. James M. Dahle, WCI Founder

 Another place a lender tried to burn me in the past was changing my loan from one without a pre-payment penalty to one with a pre-payment penalty.
 The only difference is a little tiny checked box.
 If you don't read the paperwork carefully at the closing, remember that by law you have 3 days to cancel the refinance if you find out someone has pulled a stunt like that on you.

-So my “no-cost refinance” covered all the fees, but didn't cover any of the interest or escrows.
+So that “no-cost refinance” covered all the fees, but didn't cover any of the interest or escrows.
 Yours may be different.
 But when shopping around, you need to understand who is going to cover the fees, the interest, and the escrows.
 You also need to be clear that you don't want any of those expenses added on to the loan total.
 Sometimes, it might be better to have the lender pay everything, then you can take your old escrow account and apply it to the principal.
 This might give you better bang for your buck than bringing cash to the closing and getting a little lower rate.
 It was close to a wash in my case, so we decided to go with the lower rate to save the hassle factor of another refinance in a few months or years.
-But if rates drop further and I refinance again soon, I might have been better off taking the 3.5% and having the lender pay ~$1900 in interest and escrows.
-So in essence, I had 3 options, and chose the middle one.
+But if rates had dropped further and we refinanced again soon after, we might have been better off taking the 3.5% and having the lender pay ~$1900 in interest and escrows.
+So in essence, we had 3 options and chose the middle one.

-I recommend you first check with a mortgage broker to see what he can do for you.
-Then look up the rates/fees/points on Amerisave (takes 2 minutes online).
-Take a look at lenders/banks who have traditionally had great rates like Rate One or Pentagon Federal Credit Union or perhaps your local credit union.
-Finally, approach the bank who currently owns your mortgage and let them know about your best offer.
+I recommend you first check with a mortgage broker to see what they can do for you.
+Take a look at lenders/banks who have traditionally had great rates like those from our WCI Recommended Mortgage Lender list or perhaps your local credit union.
+Finally, approach the bank that currently owns your mortgage and let them know about your best offer.
 Ask for a loan modification.
 They might just knock the rate down on your loan with no hassle and no expense.
 Probably not, but it's worth a try.
 What they will usually do is give you a significant discount on the closing costs.
-US Bank offered me a 1/4 point discount (about $900) which almost beat out Rate One.
+The bank that owned my mortgage offered me a 1/4 point discount (about $900) which almost beat out Rate One, the new mortgage lender.

-9) The best mortgage for you might not be the same type of mortgage you had before.
-Many times it will make sense to refinance into a 15 year or even a 10 year mortgage after paying on a 30 year mortgage for a few years.
-Perhaps your income increased, or you simply paid down enough principal that you can now afford the higher payments.
+Many times it will make sense to refinance into a 15-year or even a 10-year mortgage after paying on a 30-year mortgage for a few years.
+Perhaps you had a 30-year doctor mortgage but now your income has increased, or you simply paid down enough principal that you can now afford the higher payments of a shorter-term loan.
 You may save up to 1/2% on a 15 year over a 30 year.
 If you're just a few years from paying off your mortgage, you could even get a 3/1 or a 5/1 ARM.
 It's fixed for 3-5 years, and if that's all the longer you'll be paying the mortgage, that's good enough.
-You might also be able to get out of jumbo mortgage, or get rid of PMI when you refinance depending on how much you still owe.
+You might also be able to get out of a jumbo mortgage or get rid of PMI when you refinance depending on how much you still owe.

-10) The biggest mistake is probably not refinancing at all.
-The little errors I’ve made from time to time pale in comparison to the most common one, and that is to not refinance at all.
+The little errors we've made from time to time pale in comparison to the most common one, and that is to not refinance at all.
 Some people go for years paying rates that are 2, 3, even 4% higher than the market rate.
-My first mortgage in 1999 was 8%.
+Our first mortgage in 1999 was 8%.
 We refinanced it to 7.75%, then to 7.25%.
-The mortgage on my next house was 6.25%.
+The mortgage on our next house was 6.25%.
 We later took out a home equity loan at 5.3% and paid off that mortgage with it.
-My mortgage on this house was 3.625%, now refinanced to 3.375%.
-The difference between 3.375% and 8% on a $400,000 mortgage is $18,650 A YEAR.
-That's more than enough to max out a 401K.
+My mortgage on this house was 3.625%, then 3.375%, and finally 2.75%.
+The difference between 3.375% and 8% on a $500,000 mortgage is $19,712 A YEAR.
+That's more than enough to max out a 401(k).

-But there are millions of people in this country still paying 6-8% on the mortgages they got just a few years ago.
-Some of those are trapped in their mortgage by being underwater.
-But many are simply too ignorant or too lazy to get a no-cost refinance.
+But there are millions of people in this country still paying 6%-8% on the mortgages they got just a few years ago.
+Some may be trapped in their mortgage by being underwater, but that's rare these days.
+Many are simply too ignorant or too lazy to get a no-cost refinance.
 Don't be “that guy.”